 We highly recommend the Audio Modeling instruments based on their SWAM engine.
 They offer very realistic and tremendously expressive control of many classical instruments (saxophones, flutes, clarinets, double reeds, brass instruments, violin and other stringed instruments...).
-For the best effect with SWAM instruments, please follow our recommendations.
+For the best effect with SWAM instruments, please follow our recommendations at the end of this section.